dpl10/NAFlora-1M/README.md

 ## Pretrained Models

-* Pretrained models and sample code will soon be updated.
+* Pretrained models and sample code will soon be released.